yangshutingg/dsa4264/README.md

 ```
 ## Running the Interactive Streamlit Dashboard

-To view the analysis results interactively, please verify the data structure of the `dashboard` folder:
+To view the analysis results interactively, create a `graph` folder inside the `dashboard` folder and verify the data structure of the `dashboard` folder:

 ```plaintext
 dashboard/